Frothy, creamy and energising – this coconut matcha latte is a delicious morning booster that will help you jump-start your day.

 - Then heat the water to 60-70C (140-160F).
 If you don’t have an electric kettle with adjustable temperature, bring water to a boil and let it cool for 5 minutes.

 - Sift the matcha into a bowl and add the warm water.
 Whisk together until no lumps remain with a bamboo brush or handheld milk frother for about 2 minutes.
-Then stir in the honey.
+Then stir in the rice syrup.

 - Pour the matcha tea into a mug, add the warm coconut milk and enjoy.